bjackman/millhouse/doc/index.rst

             belonging to a group
         :type group: int or list(int)

-        :returns: namedtuple(ResidencyTime) - tuple of total and active time dataframes
+        :returns: DataFrame indexed by frequency with two columns: 'total' (showing the total time spent in a given frequency) and 'active' (showing only the non-idle time spend in each frequency).

 cpuidle analysis